Epiphyllum spp.

 D. ackermannii received the Royal Horticultural Society’s Award of Garden Merit in 2012.

-You’ll find a live, red-flowered D. ackermannii orchid cactus plant available for purchase in a six-inch pot from Hirt’s Gardens Store via Amazon.
+You’ll find red-flowered D. ackermannii plants in six-inch pots available from Hirt’s Gardens Store via Amazon.

 Guatemalense